 Renae's Corner Restaurant Makeover

 We heard the sad news that Renae's Corner, featured in TV's Restaurant Impossible, recently closed.
-We look back at our contribution to the makeover, which featured our Regency faux white brick panels.
+We look back at our contribution to the makeover, which featured white brick panels from Barron Designs.

 Food Network's hit TV show Restaurant Impossible has seen celebrity chef Robert Irvine save countless failing restaurants from the brink.